FarronF/limerick-council-meetings/meetings/2022/07/11-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 17th  June 2022.md

 unsubstantiated conclusion reached that “Although not suitable for highly vulnerable

-development due to the level of residual risk and the brownfield nature of the site,--- 8
+development due to the level of residual risk and the brownfield nature of the site,
+---
+8

 less vulnerable uses (Enterprise and Employment) with appropriately detailed FRA and